kateGlebova/morse_decoder/README.md

 An exercise done within NTUU "KPI" Computer Architecture course in 3 stages:
 1. Implement a simple Morse Decoder
+2. Optimize code using goroutines
+3. Optimize code using caching

 Morse code is stored in MongoDB.
 Name of the database and collection are declared as constants in morse_decoder.go file.